MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/config-invoice-capture.md

 The default configuration group is applied to new legal entities.
 You can't create legal entities directly but you can sync legal entities from Dynamics 365 Finance.

 #### Invoice import channel
-Invoices are usually sent from different channels (email, file workspace, invoice portal) via different formats (paper, image) by vendors.
-The solution is capable of handling different channels and formats via flexible configuration.
+Invoices are sent from different channels (email, file workspace, invoice portal) via different formats (paper, image) by vendors.
+The solution can handle different channels and formats via flexible configuration.
 The following types are supported:
  - Office 365 Outlook
  - Outlook.com
  - SharePoint